The Big Trip to Big Sky

 - Colleen Fossett

-Sometimes the best trips start with a simple yes—to a new group, a new place, and an experience you don’t fully understand yet.
-This one began with a $25 ski club membership and ended with an incredible experience.
+Sometimes the best trips start with a small, simple yes—to a new group, a new place, and an experience you don’t fully understand yet.
+This one began with a $25 ski club membership and somehow turned into an incredible experience.

-I write these little blogs with one goal in mind: to save you a little time, a little money, and maybe nudge you into saying yes to something you’ve been on the fence about.
+I write these little blogs for one simple reason: to save you a bit of time, a bit of money, and maybe give you the nudge you need to say yes to something you’ve been hesitating on.
+Sometimes all it takes is one small step—missteps and all—to end up somewhere amazing.

 How It All Started

 I joined the South Jersey Ski Club in June 2025 for a very practical reason.
-A friend from Central Jersey asked if I wanted to ski out West with her, and there was just one caveat—I had to join the South Jersey Ski Club.
-Being a huge fan of grassroots clubs, and with the cost of only $25, it was a total no-brainer.
+A sweet friend (Christine B) asked if I wanted to ski out West with her—and there was just one caveat: I had to join the South Jersey Ski Club.
+As someone who loves grassroots clubs and the people who keep them running, I said yes… with equal parts excitement and intrigue.

-That $25 gets you access to five to six ski trips a year—usually two East Coast, two West Coast, and two international.
-Translation: options, logistics handled, and people who already know what they’re doing.
+That $25 membership gets you access to five to six ski trips a year—usually two East Coast, two West Coast, and two international.
+Translation: lots of options, logistics already handled, and a group of people who actually know what they’re doing.

-Before we go any further: nothing about skiing is inexpensive.
+Before we go any further, let’s be honest: nothing about skiing is inexpensive.
 Not the skis.
 Not the boots.
 Not the lift tickets.
 Not the food on the mountain.
 This is not a budget sport.
-But it is a lifelong experience sport—and, in my opinion, it attracts some of the nicest people in the sports world.
-Modest, helpful, with a simple agenda: enjoy skiing and often share that experience with others.
+But it is a lifelong experience sport—and, in my opinion, it attracts some of the kindest people in the sports world.
+Modest, helpful, and united by one simple goal: enjoy skiing and share it whenever possible.

-We flew into Bozeman Airport—which has gained Netflix fame with the Yellowstone series—where an airport transfer was waiting for us the moment we landed.
-That may sound small, but trust me—those details matter when you’re tired, hauling ski bags, boots, luggage and wondering why you chose a sport that requires so much equipment.
+We flew into Bozeman Airport—now Netflix-famous thanks to Yellowstone—and the moment we landed, an airport transfer was waiting for us.
+That might sound like a small detail, but when you’re tired, hauling skis, boots, luggage, and questioning why you chose a hobby with so much equipment, those details matter.
+A lot.

 I brought my own skis and bag ($40 each way), plus a carry-on.
-The flight and hotel was included in the trip, which came in around $2,000, give or take.
-That did not include lift tickets.
-There is an option for an IKON pass but thanks to a friends-and-family discount (thank you, Ellen Bernard), I snagged four days for about $450.
+The flight and hotel were included in the trip, which came in around $2,000, give or take.
+That didn’t include lift tickets.
+There is an IKON pass option, but thanks to a friends-and-family discount (thank you, Ellen Bernard), I scored four days for about $450—and felt like I’d just won a small but meaningful victory.
+I had an aisle seat- bonus!

 Timing, PTO, and the Snow Gods